 However, the blades stay sharp for a long time, so you won’t have to deal with purchasing the new ones too soon.

-The blades themselves are flexible and individually adjust to the contours of your skin, leaving it feel ultra-smooth.
+The blades themselves are flexible and individually adjust to the contours of your skin, leaving it to feel ultra-smooth.
 There’s also a lubricating strip with aloe and vitamin E to enhance the glide.

 Yet another excellent feature is the ergonomic handle that provides you with a superior control while shaving thanks to its textured and comfortable grip.